DmytroKorobkoUA/task-manager-fullstack-app/README.md

 - **Responsive Design**: Adaptable UI for different screen sizes.
 - **Docker Support**: Frontend can be containerized for easy deployment and consistency across environments.

+## Progressive Web App (PWA)

+This application includes Progressive Web App (PWA) features to enhance the user experience.
+The key features include:

+- **Web Manifest**: A `manifest.json` file is included to define how the app appears when installed on a user's device.
+This includes settings for the app name, icons, theme color, and display mode.
+- **Service Worker**: A `serviceWorker.js` file is used to cache assets and enable offline functionality.
+This allows the application to load quickly and remain functional even when the user is offline.

+To customize these features, you can modify the `manifest.json` file in the `public/` directory and the `serviceWorker.js` file in the `src/` directory.

 ## Requirements

 - **Node.js**: Ensure you have Node.js (version 12 or later) installed.